KitchenPizzeria/Client-Apps/README.md

  - Filter the table to see what items are already in stock for any certain category
  - View how many items the shop has in total

+ Invoices:
+  - See what invoices are ready to be generated based on which clients have bought from them in the past month
+  - set invoices that have been previously generated as 'Paid', so that no further action needs to be taken
+  - Easily generate invoices and saving this to the documents folder so that it can be emailed to relevant company
+  - View total amount of revenue made from paid invoices
+  - View the invoices which have already been created/paid for in a table view for records